fnz/ObserverManager/README.md

 ObserverManager
 ===============

-Generalized observer pattern based on C++11 variadic templates.
+Generalized observer pattern based on C++11 variadic templates with thread safety.

 An observer can be subscribed to different groups of events.
 All observers are automatically unsubscribed when destructor is called.
 Parametrized events are supported with unlimited number of arguments.

 Here's a sample use: